-By definition, smaller towns, like real estate in Georgetown, Ontario still don't have the population to justify opening high end fashion stores or boutiques, but the difference in today's world is that fashion conscious town dwellers can have the latest trends brought to them.
+By definition, smaller towns, still don't have the population to justify opening high end fashion stores or boutiques, but the difference in today's world is that fashion conscious town dwellers can have the latest trends brought to them.
 The Internet is a cost effective way for designers and outlets to shop their styles to a huge number of people all over the world, and shoppers in any city where one can get connected can now order anything available through the magic of the Internet.

-This means that those great looking pieces that you see in celebrity and fashion magazines are no longer just a dream or a basis for a knock-off shopping trip; the opportunity for you to be seen in the same cut, style, and colour dress that you saw Halle Berry wearing in this week's edition of Us is a beautiful reality, even if you live hundreds of miles away in somewhere like Port Credit homes.
+This means that those great looking pieces that you see in celebrity and fashion magazines are no longer just a dream or a basis for a knock-off shopping trip; the opportunity for you to be seen in the same cut, style, and colour dress that you saw an actress wearing in this week's edition of Us is a beautiful reality, even if you live hundreds of miles away in somewhere.

 The age of online shopping is here, and it is the responsibility of every fashion-conscious person to take advantage of it.
 No more sitting around wishing you had access to the stores that had the latest styles for purchase; your computer, connection, and your credit card are all you need now to bring that style off of the glossy page and into your closet.

 You might even find that, in some cases, the magazine you are looking at will be helpful in your search for that perfect piece of clothing or accessory.
 Often the byline of the photograph will include information as to the designer, price tag, and size of the most eye catching pieces in the picture, perfect for entering into the Search function of the best online shopping sites.
-You might not be able to afford the real thing if you're living off the salary of a loop calibrator but online there are also plenty of affordable alternatives.
+You might not be able to afford the real thing if you're living off just your salary, but online there are also plenty of affordable alternatives.